JoydeepMallick/Computer-Science-Engineering-Study-material-B-tech/README.md

 The repository is organized with folders corresponding to different subjects.
 Whether you're diving into algorithms, databases, or exploring the intricacies of software engineering, you'll find a wealth of knowledge to aid your academic journey.

+**NOTE :-**

+Subjects like `Analog & Digital electronics`, `Computer Architecture` have good online materials to study directly from web.
+I personally never referred to any books for the same, so my plans for adding books for the same is on hold(😅 I need to figure out the suitable books first )

 ## Contribution and Collaboration 🤝

 I believe in the power of community collaboration and knowledge sharing.
 If you find these materials beneficial, consider giving the repository a ⭐ to show your appreciation.
 Feel free to share this repository far and wide, helping more students access quality study materials.